etiennevanderpoel/ocvpn/README.md

-# ocvpn
+# vpnoc

 Linux VPN client management *bash* script using OpenConnect and OpenVPN

 These script(s) are wrappers to openconnect, openvpn, and vpnc-script, It handles the details in the background.
-Users can open, close, and check the status of a VPN connection with a few command-line options, or with another set of very simple wrapper scripts (ocvpnup and ocvpndown) that you only need edit once for each VPN, so that you can run these without having to use options.
+Users can open, close, and check the status of a VPN connection with a few command-line options, or with another set of very simple wrapper scripts (vpnocup and vpnocdown) that you only need edit once for each VPN, so that you can run these without having to use options.

 ### Features:

 - Open: Establish a secure VPN connection using openconnect.
 Works where 2FA is required as well.
 - Close: Safely close an active VPN connection and restore network settings.
 - Status: Check if a VPN connection is active and if the associated network interface is up.
 - Customisable: All 3 scripts can be edited for a specific user, VPN group, and VPN URL.
-Ideally you should edit *ocvpnup* and *ocvpndown*, so that you only need to run these two         scripts.
-You can edit the main *ocvpn* script to hardcode the user, group and URL, and then call it with *ocvpn -o*.
+Ideally you should edit *vpnocup* and *vpnocdown*, so that you only need to run these two         scripts.
+You can edit the main *vpnoc* script to hardcode the user, group and URL, and then call it with *vpnoc -o*.
 - Cleanup: attempts to do a clean VPN setup and teardown.

 ### Note on prompts: